marano/blog/_posts/2014-07-17-5-work-culture-benefits.markdown

 ##Team Communication x Client.

 This is a very important point.
-When work on a hierarchical organization, the information and the feedback have to pass to a communicator (manager or atendend) before it arrives to the professionals that execute the project.
+When working with hierarchies, the information and the feedback have to pass to a communicator (manager or atendend) before it arrives to the professionals that execute the project.
 It means that the real meaning of this information can be lost because of the personal interpretation filter between one person to another.
 The result is rework.

 So one benefit of our structure of work is that we don't have this middleman, so we are free to have a direct meeting with the clients and cut a lot of bureaucracy and information gaps.